 Research background

-Excluding common etiologies, it is well known that the onset of acute pancreatitis (AP) may be due to cancer progression itself or to complications of the diagnostic and therapeutic interventional procedures used in pancreatic ductal adenocarcinoma (PDAC) treatment, such as endoscopic retrograde cholangiopancreatography (ERCP), surgery and chemotherapy.
+Excluding common etiologies, the onset of acute pancreatitis (AP) may be due to cancer progression itself or to complications of the diagnostic and therapeutic interventional procedures used in pancreatic ductal adenocarcinoma (PDAC) treatment, such as endoscopic retrograde cholangiopancreatography (ERCP), surgery and chemotherapy.
 Generally, PDAC patients with AP should initially be managed conservatively.
 However, surgical resection is the sole curative measure for pancreatic cancer, and conservative treatments can significantly delay the need for the cancer operation.

 Research motivation

-Many studies have shown that AP has significant negative effects on early clinical processes.
+Many studies have shown that AP has significant negative effects on prognosis and outcome of PDAC.
 However, only a few studies have evaluated the overall survival of patients with pancreatic cancer and AP, and the impact of AP on tumor-specific survival has not been thoroughly understood.

 Research objectives

-The main objectives of this study were to investigate the effect of AP with the tumor recurrence pattern of PDAC and tumor-specific survival.
+The main objectives of this study were to investigate the effect of AP on the tumor recurrence pattern of PDAC and tumor-specific survival.

 Research methods

-The clinical data of 274 patients with PDAC who underwent curative resection our center from July 2012 to December 2016 were analyzed retrospectively.
+The clinical data of 274 patients with PDAC who underwent curative resection at our center from July 2012 to December 2016 were analyzed retrospectively.
 Patients with mild AP were excluded because they experience a mild clinical course.
 The remaining 219 cases were subdivided into two groups.
 Group AP [n = 21 (9.6%)] included those patients with moderate or severe acute pancreatitis and group non-AP [n = 198 (90.4%)] included those without acute pancreatitis.
 Overall survival was defined as the time from the date of surgery to death or last follow-up.
 Postoperative tumor recurrence within 12 mo was regarded as early recurrence.
 The median follow-up time was 18.3 mo.
 Postoperative recurrence was diagnosed by imaging studies.
 We obtained postoperative recurrence data for only 186 of 219 patients.

 Research results